 Institutions shall report fee and commission income and expenses in accordance with the following criteria:

-‘Securities.
-Issuances’ shall include fees and commissions received for the involvement in the origination or issuance of securities not originated or issued by the institution;

-‘Securities.
-Transfer orders’ shall include fees and commissions generated by the reception, transmission and execution on behalf of customers of orders to buy or sell securities;

-‘Securities.
-Other fee and commission income in relation to securities’ shall include fees and commissions generated by the institution providing other services related with securities not originated or issued by the institution;
+‘Securities.’ shall include fees and commissions received for the involvement in the origination or issuance of securities not originated or issued by the institution; fees and commissions generated by the reception, transmission and execution on behalf of customers of orders to buy or sell securities and other fee and commission income in relation to the provision of other services with securities not originated or issued by the institution;

 Under fee and commission expenses, ‘securities’ shall include fees and commissions charged to the institution where it is receiving services related with securities regardless of whether they are originated or issued by the institution or not;

-‘Corporate Finance.
-M&A advisory’ shall include fees and commissions for advisory services surrounding corporate clients’ mergers and acquisitions activities;

-‘Corporate Finance.
-Treasury services’ shall include fees and commissions for corporate finance services related to capital market advisory for corporate clients;

-‘Corporate Finance.
-Other fee and commission income in relation to corporate finance activities’ shall include all other corporate finance related fees and commissions;
+‘Corporate Finance.’ shall include fees and commissions for advisory services surrounding corporate clients’ mergers and acquisitions activities; fees and commissions for corporate finance services related to capital market advisory for corporate clients and any other fee and commission in relation to corporate finance activities.

 ‘Fee based advice’ shall include fees and commissions charged for advisory services to clients that are not directly linked to asset management, such as private banking related fees.
 M&A advisory fees shall not be included here, but under ‘Corporate Finance.
 M&A advisory’;